Process management

 3. This variable will be captured for every conversation where the Process runs, allowing you to track engagement.

-View Process reporting data
+View reporting data

 Once you’ve set up variables to track Process engagement, you can analyze this data across multiple locations in Ada: